What is bankroll and why control it?

 Time is also a resource.
 Set duration limits:

-- No more than 60 minutes without a break
+- Not more than 60 minutes without interruption

 - No more than 2-3 gaming sessions per day

-- After losing the limit - stop, even if there was strength and desire left
+- After losing the limit - stop, even if you still have strength and desire

 Use a timer, reminders or special apps to avoid losing your sense of time.